UC Davis School of Law students regularly extern at the California Supreme Court.

 - Environmental Law (Law 450) (2 to 6 units)

 - Capital Law Scholars (Law 446) (2 to 6 or 12 units)

 - UCDC Law Program (10 unit externship + 3 unit seminar)

-All placements must be approved by the Director of Externships and, with the exception of the UCDC program, are limited to the Northern California-Nevada geographical area to facilitate faculty on-site visits.
+Note: There are no unit options between 6 and 12.
+Private law firms or for-profit businesses do not qualify as an externship site.
+All placements must be approved by the Director of Externships, including any remote options.
 Students must meet with the externship director, Professor Bauman, as part of the application process.
-All externs are required to participate in an externship seminar or faculty-guided tutorial as part of their externship experience (see "Enrollment" page for additional details).
+All externs are required to complete educational assignments which (see "Enrollment" page for additional details).
 ABA Standard 304(d) governs externship classes .